Love Live! The School Idol Movie

 Love Live!
 The School Idol Movie (ラブライブ！The School Idol Movie, Rabu Raibu!
-The School Idol Movie) is a 2015 Japanese animated youth school musical film.
+The School Idol Movie) is a 2015 Japanese animated musical film.
 The film is part of the Love Live!
-School Idol Project multimedia series by Sunrise, Lantis and Dengeki G's Magazine, taking place after the second season of the 2013-2014 anime television series.
+School Idol Project multimedia series by Sunrise, Lantis and Dengeki G's Magazine, and is the conclusion to the 2013–2014 anime television series.
 The film was directed by Takahiko Kyōgoku, written by Jukki Hanada, produced by Sunrise, and distributed by Shochiku.
 The film was released in Japan on June 13, 2015 and licensed in North America by NIS America.
 The film was the 9th highest-grossing Japanese film of the year in Japan with over and was nominated for Animation of the Year at the 39th Japan Academy Prize.

 Plot

 The movie opens with a childhood scene of Honoka attempting to leap over a puddle, cheered on by Kotori and watched by Umi, symbolizing her determination to persevere.

 Set after the second season, μ's (pronounced "muse") learns that the organizers of Love Live! are planning a third competition at the Akiba Dome.
 To help promote the event, μ's is invited to the United States for a TV feature.
 Though they have decided to disband after the third years graduate, they agree to perform as school idols until the end of the month.

 While training and sightseeing in New York City, a montage set to "Hello, Hoshi o Kazoete" (Hello,星を数えて) plays.
 Honoka gets lost and meets a mysterious Japanese singer performing "As Time Goes By" (Japanese) / "Stars, Come to Me!"
 (International).
 The singer, who once performed with close friends but is now alone, encourages Honoka to reflect on why she sings.
-After safely guiding Honoka back, she disappears, leaving Honoka with her microphone and a lingering question: “Whose sake do you sing for?”
+After safely guiding Honoka back, she disappears, leaving Honoka with her microphone and a lingering question: "Whose sake do you sing for?"
 The section ends with μ's performing "Angelic Angel" in Times Square and Central Park.

 Back in Japan, μ's has become a nationwide phenomenon, as seen in the montage with "?← Heartbeat" (Hate na Heartbeat).
 Fans beg them to continue, and even Principal Minami hopes they will reinvent themselves rather than disband.
-Honoka struggles with the decision until A-Rise’s Tsubasa invites her for a late-night talk, suggesting μ's could follow A-Rise’s example and go pro.
+Honoka struggles with the decision until A-Rise's Tsubasa invites her for a late-night talk, suggesting μ's could follow A-Rise's example and go pro.